ScanMountGoat/Smush-Material-Research/README.md

 `python batch_decompile_shaders.py <ShaderTools.exe> <binary export folder> <export folder>`

 ## Annotated Decompiled Shaders
 Replaces input and output attributes, textures, and uniforms in the decompiled shaders using variable names from the nushdb metadata.
 See [shaders](https://github.com/ScanMountGoat/Smush-Material-Research/blob/master/Shaders.md) for details.
+The start of the main function contains declarations for uniform parameters.
+Not all parameters are used in the actual code.

 `cargo run --release -- annotate_decompiled_shaders <decompiled shaders> </render/shader/bin folder> <export folder>`

 # Additional Tools